 More walkable streets = less serious crime

-So police started focusing on making streets cleaner, removing graffiti, speed gunning motorists, increasing police visibility and improving the public realm.
+So police started focusing on making streets cleaner, removing graffiti, instant loans stores, speed gunning motorists, increasing police visibility and improving the public realm.
 But rather than neglecting serious crimes, they actually saw some dramatic reductions in all sorts of crime over a two year period, including:

 Drug crime dropped by 30%;